Virtual reality opens London Marathon to all

 "The blue line is there, the sun is out, it looks fantastic and it's exactly how the course looks for runners," Brasher said.

-"It's difficult for people to visualize the course in normal circumstances with all the traffic etc., but this really lets you get the feel of what it's like on race day.
+"It's difficult for people to visualise the course in normal circumstances with all the traffic etc., but this really lets you get the feel of what it's like on race day.

 "You can determine your own speed too so you can get some understanding of how fast Mo Farah and the rest will be going on Sunday."